-&lt;sup>7 In accordance with Article 6(3).of the SEA Directive, these consultation bodies were selected because 'by reason of their specific environmental responsibilities,[they] are likely to be concerned by the environmental effects of implementing plans and programmes.'
+7 In accordance with Article 6(3).of the SEA Directive, these consultation bodies were selected because 'by reason of their specific environmental responsibilities,[they] are likely to be concerned by the environmental effects of implementing plans and programmes.'

-ISA theme ISA objective modal shift to sustainable transport, and improving access to high quality digital communications and utilities.
-Natural Resources (Air, To identify and pursue any opportunities to reduce, or at least, minimise population exposure to air pollution.
-Land, Minerals and Water) To make the best use of previously developed land and existing buildings to minimise pressure for greenfield development and protecting where possible higher grade agricultural land.
-To promote the circular economy by reducing waste generation and maximising reuse and recycling, ensuring the use of natural resources and the provision of an adequate supply of minerals.
-To conserve, protect and enhance the water environment, water quality and water resources.
-Biodiversity and Geodiversity To conserve, protect and enhance biodiversity and geodiversity interests within and surrounding Monmouthshire.
+ISA theme ISA objective Transport and Movement To improve access for all to jobs, services and facilities in a way that reduces reliance on car use through improving infrastructure and promoting active travel, whilst also ensuring access to high quality digital communications and utilities.
+Natural To reduce all forms of air pollution in the interests of improving local air quality.
+Resources (Air, Land, Minerals and Water) To use land efficiently by prioritising development on previously developed land, using existing land efficiently and protecting where possible higher grade agricultural land.
+To ensure that primary materials and minerals are managed in a sustainable way, including through the implementation of a circular economy by waste reduction, re-use and recycling.
+To maintain and improve the quality of ground, surface and coastal waters and the quantity of water available including potable water supplies, ground water and river levels.
+Biodiversity and Geodiversity To conserve, protect and enhance biodiversity and geodiversity within and surrounding Monmouthshire.
 Historic Environment To conserve and enhance the significance of the County's historic environment, cultural assets (including the use of the Welsh language) and heritage assets and their settings.
-Landscape To protect and enhance the quality and character of the landscape.
-Climate Change To mitigate and adapt to the effects of climate change through increasing energy efficiency and generation and use of low carbon and renewable energy sources.
-Flood Risk To reduce and manage the risk of flooding.
+Landscape To protect and enhance the quality and character of the best of Monmouthshire's landscape, including its contribution to the setting and character of settlements.
+Climate Change To promote and encourage energy generation from renewable sources and energy efficiency.
+Flood Risk Ensure that new development is designed and located to avoid the risk of flooding and ensure the risk of flooding is not increased elsewhere.